There are so many things to do in LA that you’ll never get bored.

 Day Trips from LA

-Long Beach – (45 min drive) home to the famous (and haunted) Queen Mary Ship Museum, Long Beach is a coastal town with lots to do.
+Long Beach – (45 min drive) home to the famous (and haunted) Queen Mary Ship Museum, Long Beach is a California coastal town with lots to do.

 Catalina Island – Did you know Los Angeles has several islands you can visit?
 Well, it’s true!
 Catalina is one of them.
 You can get there by ferry that leaves from Long Beach.
 There is a lot to do once you arrive on the island such as swimming, diving, hiking, and you can rent a golf cart and drive around the island yourself.